EAL Senior School Policy

 • Liaison with SENDco regarding examination access arrangements

-Mrs. M. Bates - SENDco and Support teacher
+Mrs. M. Bates - SENCo

-• Line manage the EAL Co-ordinator
+• Line manage the EAL Specialist

 • Examination access arrangements